mjsmith037/mjsmith037.github.io/_posts/2021-09-14-Vaccination_Strategy.md

 href="https://www.science.org/doi/full/10.1126/science.abe6959">Bubar, et al. 2021</a>.
 Note that
 the largest reduction in deaths (highest curve in the bottom-right (**H**)) corresponds to preferentially vaccinating the elderly.
 The curves in the top-right (**D**) indicate reductions in total number of COVID-19 cases.
-For this outcome, vaccinating younger indviduals (those 20-49 years old) has the largest effect.</span>
+For this outcome, vaccinating younger individuals (those 20-49 years old) has the largest effect.</span>

 [![](/Images/blog_figures/vaccination_strategy/modified_fig.png)](/Images/blog_figures/vaccination_strategy/modified_fig.png)